-- 20. (1) The Minister must, by notice in the Gazette and in at least two national 10 newspapers and in consultation with the Board, determine a code of conduct for language practitioners. - (2) The code of conduct determined in terms of paragraph (a) takes effect upon the publication of the notice referred to in subsection (1). - (3) The Minister may, by notice in the Gazette and in at least two national newspapers 15 and in consultation with the Board, amend, substitute or withdraw such a code of conduct - (4) (a) The Minister may set strategic guidelines for the pursuit of the Council's objectives and may issue policy directives to the Board. - (b) The Minister may withdraw or amend any strategic guideline or policy directive 20 issued in terms of paragraph (a).
+19. (1) The Minister must, by notice in the Gazette , and after consultation with the 5 Board, determine a code of conduct for language practitioners.
+(2) The code of conduct determined in terms of paragraph (a) takes effect upon the

+(3) The Minister may, by notice in the Gazette and after consultation with the Board, amend, substitute or withdraw such a code of conduct.

+- (4) (a) The Minister may set strategic guidelines for the pursuit of the Council's objectives and may issue policy directives to the Board. - (b) The Minister may withdraw or amend any strategic guideline or policy directive issued in terms of paragraph (a).

-CHAPTER 6
+CHAPTER 6 15